 In order to ensure that your wine is thoroughly protected from this type of damage, there are a number of precautions you can take.
 You should ensure that you do not stack your wine bottles directly on top of one another as this will be extremely disruptive to the wine when trying to retrieve a specific bottle.
 You will want to also want to make sure that your wine collection isn’t stored in too close proximity to appliances such as tumble dryers, washing machines and dishwashers.
 This is because these appliances are susceptible to vibrating when they operate.
 You should also ensure that your wine collection is located away from the door and any heavy foot traffic.

 Another factor that will have a significant impact on the quality of your wine’s ageing process is the location in which it is stored.
 If you are working without a wine cooler, your best bet will be to store your wine collection in a garage, basement or a utility room.
 On the other hand, if you have or are thinking of buying a wine cooler, you will have a few more options to explore.
 One of the most favourable places to store wine coolers is the kitchen.
-As wine coolers are typically extremely stylish and modern in their design, they tend to fit seamlessly into the majority of kitchens.
+As wine coolers are typically extremely stylish and modern in their design, under counter wine fridges are designed to fit seamlessly into the majority of kitchens.
 Despite this, not everyone will have sufficient space to install a wine cooler in their kitchen.
 Another great place to store your wine cooler is in a garage or basement.
 These locations are perfect for storing wine as they are typically spacious and consistently dark and cool.
 You can also install your wine cooler in your living room to create a unique design feature or in your utility room for optimum convenience.

 To ensure that your wine cooler is going to work perfectly, you will need to ensure that it is adequately ventilated.
 Whilst the majority of integrated wine coolers are equipped with front-facing ventilation systems and can therefore, be installed amongst appliances and against walls, freestanding wine coolers are slightly different.
 Because their ventilation systems are typically found at the rear of the unit, it is extremely important to ensure that the cooler is not positioned in too close proximity to any other surfaces or appliances.
 To allow for sufficient ventilation, the cooler will need to be installed with at least 3-5cm of space around its sides and back.
 If this requirement is not fulfilled, the cooler will not be able to dissipate heat and it will, therefore, become susceptible to overheating.
 If the cooler was to overheat, the wine contents would be likely to spoil.